monarch-initiative/gpsea/docs/tutorial.rst

   [('frameshift_variant', 2), ('missense_variant', 2)]

 Using the counts, we can choose and run what analyses we want.
-For instance, compare *frameshift* variants:
+For instance, we can partition the patients into two groups based on presence/absence of a *frameshift* variant:

 .. doctest:: tutorial